-A new shark-themed escape room, called “Escape Extinction: Sharks,” will surface at Audubon Aquarium in October.
+A new shark-themed escape room, called “Escape Extinction: Sharks,” is set to surface at Audubon Aquarium on June 12.

 Audubon Aquarium of the Americas teams up with Escape My Room to open the new, family-friendly interactive experience, the aquarium announced via a release.